 Let’s face it, we all love free things, don’t we?

 There’s no denying this fact after witnessing the recent Parks Canada giveaway.
-It was so popular with Canadians, the Parks Canada website crashed due to the influx of visitors scrambling to scoop up one of their free 2017 Parks Canada Discovery Pass (which is still available by the way).
+It was so popular with Canadians, the Parks Canada website crashed due to the influx of visitors scrambling to scoop up one of their free 2017 Parks Canada Discovery Pass.

 I’ll never forget the first time I found out that one could actually obtain free things on the internet – or information about how to get free things when you shop at a retail store, or visit attractions.